-Lush’s Sex Bomb Bath Bomb is quite the eye catcher, it is mostly pink but has a purple tiedye effect on its upper half.
-One rice paper flower also takes pride of place on its top, making the Sex Bomb stand out from all of the rest.
+Lush’s Sex Bomb Bath Bomb is quite the eye catcher, it is mostly pink but has a purple tie-dye effect on its upper half.
+One rice paper flower also takes pride of place on its top, giving the Sex Bomb bath bomb its own crown.

-I actually discovered at the Lush Showcase back in 2016 that the rice paper flower that Lush use in the Sex Bomb is in fact edible.
-Myself and my friend Lizzi from Lizzi Speaks both tried one, lets just say they’re better off used in the bath…
+I actually discovered at the 2016 Lush Showcase that the rice paper flower that Lush use in the Sex Bomb is in fact edible.
+Myself and my friend Lizzi both tried one, lets just say they’re better off used in the bath…

 The main ingredients that stand out to me in the Sex Bomb bath bomb are jasmine and ylang ylang.
 Jasmine has been used for centuries as a natural aphrodisiac which I guess is why this bath bomb got its sexy name.
 The ylang ylang that is also used in Sex Bomb is very uplifting, it makes Sex Bomb an ideal product choice if you’re feeling stressed or down in the dumps.

 I’d describe the Sex Bomb’s scent as very heady, it’s a floral fragrance with quite a musky undertone.
 I find its scent calming, sensual and soothing.

 Much like the Blackberry and Avobath bath bomb, Sex Bomb is quite a fast fizzer.
 I know some people see this as a negative but for me it’s not a negative, sometimes I just want to get on with my bath, not all bath bombs have to create pretty patterns and works of art, sometimes all you need is a bath and those carefully selected essential oils.